-RCRC supports the proposed Middle-Class Affordability Plan and agrees with including considerations for affordability within the BEAD program, stating that "This holistic approach stands to reach - and benefit - a wide array of households who grapple with our high-cost state."
+RCRC supports the proposed Middle-Class Affordability Plan and agrees with including considerations for affordability within the BEAD program, stating that "This holistic approach stands to reach - and benefit - a wide array of households who grapple with our high-cost state."151

-Cal Advocates asks the Commission to modify its plan to address middleclass affordability to include a requirement that BEAD- funded networks must offer a broadband plan that is affordable to middle-class Californians, including a requirement that all applicants must provide a generally available (i.e., not income qualified) middle-class affordable plan, offering 100 Mbps download and 20 Mbps upload for no more than \$84 per month."
+Cal Advocates asks the Commission to modify its plan to address middleclass affordability to include a requirement that BEAD- funded networks must offer a broadband plan that is affordable to middle-class Californians, including a requirement that all applicants must provide a generally available (i.e., not income qualified) middle-class affordable plan, offering 100 Mbps download and 20 Mbps upload for no more than \$84 per month.152"

-Cal Advocates notes that the Commission has not proposed a methodology for how to monitor the affordability of available service options or proposed actions to take if that monitoring reveals broadband services are not affordable, recommending that the Commission should use the data collected in the Affordability Rulemaking to adopt program-specific affordability benchmarks which should resemble the FCC's methodology: voice and broadband service expenditures exceed two percent of low-income households' disposable income.
-Cal Advocates recommends the Commission define middleclass as those families earning two-thirds to double the area median household income for a family of three.
+Cal Advocates notes that the Commission has not proposed a methodology for how to monitor the affordability of available service options or proposed actions to take if that monitoring reveals broadband services are not affordable, recommending that the Commission should use the data collected in the Affordability Rulemaking153 to adopt program-specific affordability benchmarks which should resemble the FCC's methodology: voice and broadband service expenditures exceed two percent of low-income households' disposable income.
+Cal Advocates recommends the Commission define middleclass as those families earning two-thirds to double the area median household income for a family of three.154 that best meets their needs" opining that the NTIA's guidance is that "a state's Middle Class Affordability strategy focus on the state's strategies, and not any subgrantee offer."155

-AT&T recommends the Commission adopt strategies that maximize the most participation in the BEAD program by providing various options which enables "middle-class consumers to select the internet service tier and price point that best meets their needs" opining that the NTIA's guidance is that "a state's
+AT&T recommends the Commission adopt strategies that maximize the most participation in the BEAD program by providing various options which enables "middle-class consumers to select the internet service tier and price point

-&lt;sup>153 R.18-07-006, Order Instituting Rulemaking to Develop Methods to Assess The Affordability Impacts Of Utility Rate Requests And Commission Proceedings" issued July 23, 2018.
+153 R.18-07-006, Order Instituting Rulemaking to Develop Methods to Assess The Affordability Impacts Of Utility Rate Requests And Commission Proceedings" issued July 23, 2018.
 The Commission has issued D. 20-07-032 and D. 22-08-023 in this proceeding.